metaleap/vscode-appz/libs/cs/readme.md

 functional and no additional methods or properties on it should be accessed.
 Instead a new input UI should be created.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `Dispose` call has successfully completed at the VSC side.

 ##### Parameters